NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Question types

 \subsection{Read-along questions (multiple-choice)}

 Most reading comprehension datasets assume that their questions will be asked after the entire document is processed.
 In contrast, real-life linguistic activities are more ``on-line''.
-For example, one does not get to wait until the end of a long dialogue or a book to start understanding it.
-Moreover, one's understanding often changes as reading/talking proceeds.
+For example, one's understanding of a long dialogue or book does not suddenly materialize after the end of the text, rather, one's understanding continuously develops as the reading/talking proceeds.

 To capture this property, we have constructed a large number of ``read along'' questions that are to be asked not at the end of the book, but rather at specific times as reading progresses.
 These questions are multiple-choice, in the form of ``In what you've read so far, was there a scene where ...'', after which a number of scene summaries are given, along with a ``None of the above'' option.